jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot, or slipped variant.**
 This binding serves well as a simple hitch.

-- **[Steeplejack's knot.][steeplejacks-knot]**
+- **[Safety-belt hitch.][safety-belt-hitch]**
-A friction hitch that actually holds.
-Slidable except when loaded.
+A good friction hitch, slidable by hand except when loaded.
+Trusted by steeplejacks to attach their belts to backup lines in case of a fall.
 Use in place of rolling hitch or two half-hitches.
-Suitable for attaching your belt to a backup line in case you fall from, say, a church steeple.
 {:#steeplejacks-knot}

 - **Sub-lieutenant's hitch.**
-Consists of a steeplejack's knot tied around the standing part to form an adjustable loop.
+Consists of a safety-belt hitch (above) tied around the standing part to form an adjustable loop.
 Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.

-I call it the sub-lieutenant's hitch because it seems to be a more secure alternative to the midshipman's hitch and, in the Royal Navy, the rank of sub-lieutenant follows that of midshipman.
+In the Royal Navy, the sub-lieutenant rank is one level above midshipman.
 {:.tangent}

 - **Trucker’s hitch (Reeder variant).**